ibm-cloud-docs/powervs-vpc/overview-overview.md

 Create an IBM Cloud schematics workspace for your pre-existing VPC and PowerVS infrastructure resources using the new {{site.data.keyword.powerSys_notm}} (PowerVS) with VPC landing zone variation - 'Import PowerVS Workspace'.

 This variation helps to install the deployable architecture ['Power Virtual Server for SAP HANA'](https://cloud.ibm.com/catalog/architecture/deploy-arch-ibm-pvs-sap-9aa6135e-75d5-467e-9f4a-ac2a21c069b8-global) on top of a pre-existing Power Virtual Server(PowerVS) landscape.
-'Power Virtual Server for SAP HANA' automations requires a schematics workspace id for installation.
+'Power Virtual Server for SAP HANA' automation requires a schematics workspace id for installation.
 The 'Import' solution creates a schematics workspace by taking pre-existing VPC and PowerVS infrastructure resource details as inputs.
 The ID of this schematics workspace will be the pre-requisite workspace id required by 'Power Virtual Server for SAP HANA' to create and configure the PowerVS instances for SAP on top of the existing infrastructure.

 Check the pre-requisites for this variation [here](https://github.com/terraform-ibm-modules/terraform-ibm-powervs-infrastructure/tree/main/solutions/import#pre-requisites).